Amazon Outage Cost S&P 500 Companies $150M

 From a report on Axios: Cyence, an economic modeling platform, shared some data with Axios that show the ramifications: Losses of $150 million for S&P 500 companies.
 Losses of $160 million for U.S. financial services companies using the infrastructure.

-Maybe you should own your hardware (Score:1)
+Maybe you should own your hardware (Score:2)

 Re: (Score:2)